 One downside of living in Eads, however, is that residents on average have to contend with a long commute, spending on average 31.17 minutes every day commuting to work.

-The population of Eads is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.85% of adults in Eads have a bachelor's degree or even advanced degree.
+The education level of Eads citizens is very high relative to the national average among all cities (21.84%): 34.85% of adults in Eads have a bachelor's degree or even advanced degree.

 Eads is a very ethnically-diverse town.
 The people who call Eads home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eads residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Eads include English, Irish, German, Scottish, and Scots-Irish.